Binance Market Update (2022-06-06)

 Binance

-The global cryptocurrency market cap now stands at $1.29T, up by 5.08% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.28T, up by 3.95% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include BEL, PEOPLE, and XEC, up by 30%, 20%, and 18%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include MC, UNFI, and BEL, up by 29%, 28%, and 22%, respectively.

 Top stories of the day: